KishoreKammela/JobBoardly/docs/platform-features-overview.md

 - **Job Search & Filtering (`/jobs`)**:
   - Browse and search approved job postings.
-  - Filters for keywords, location, role type, remote option, and recent activity.
+  - Filters for keywords, location, role type, remote option, recent activity, salary range, experience level, and min experience years.
   - View modes: Grid or List.
-- **Save Job Search**: Save current search criteria (keywords + filters) with a custom name.
+- **Save Job Search**: Save current search criteria.
 Managed in `/settings`.
 - **Job Detail Page (`/jobs/[jobId]`)**:
-  - View full job details (description, responsibilities, qualifications, skills, salary, company info).
-  - Share job posting link.
-  - Screening questions are not visible to public job seekers on this page (unless it's a preview by an Admin/owning Employer).
+  - View full job details, now including distinct sections for `responsibilities` and `requirements`, plus benefits, industry, experience level, and a prominent company info header.
 - **Company Profile Page (`/companies/[companyId]`)**: View company details and their open positions.

 ### 2.4.
 Application Management

 - **Apply for Jobs**:
   - Apply directly for 'approved' jobs.
-  - If a job has screening questions, a modal appears to answer them (text, yes/no currently supported).
-Answers are submitted with the application.
+  - If a job has screening questions, a modal appears to answer them (text, yes/no supported).
 - **Re-application Prevention**: Cannot re-apply for a job once an application is submitted, withdrawn, or rejected.
 - **Withdraw Application**: Withdraw an active application (status 'Applied') via the "My Jobs" page or job detail page.
 - **Save Jobs**: Bookmark 'approved' jobs.
+This is disabled if an application for the job already exists.
 - **My Jobs Page (`/my-jobs`)**:
   - Dashboard to view and manage Saved Jobs and Applied Jobs.
   - Filter jobs by status (All, Applied, Saved, Withdrawn).
-  - View application status (e.g., Applied, Reviewed, Withdrawn by Applicant, Rejected By Company).

 ### 2.5.
 AI-Powered Job Matching (`/ai-match`)

-- Job seekers can input/review their profile summary.
-- The AI (`aiPoweredJobMatchingFlow`) matches their comprehensive profile against all available 'approved' job postings.
+- AI (`aiPoweredJobMatchingFlow`) matches their comprehensive profile (including `noticePeriod` and other detailed preferences) against all available 'approved' job postings.
 - Provides a list of relevant job IDs and detailed reasoning for the matches.

 ### 2.6.
 User Settings (`/settings`)